Packing for travel can be tough.

 The Eagle Creek Pack-It Sleeve Packing Organizer still works for when you’re just packing the basics but it’s ideally shaped for things you’d usually hang, like suits or some dresses.
 It’s a bit longer to better suit these more delicate garments, so make sure it’s the right size to fit your bag before you buy, but it fits fine in mine.

 As a bonus, it looks really sleek.
 The product pictures don’t do it justice.
-When you’ve got a suite tucked into it and it’s folded into your suitcase and ready to go, you’ll see what I mean.
+When you’ve got a suit tucked into it and it’s folded into your suitcase and ready to go, you’ll see what I mean.
 It will make you feel good just to open your suitcase up.

 Osprey’s packing folders are so easy on the eyes that I’d want one on the visuals alone.
 It’s dual-zippered with hook and loop closures so once your clothes are in, they’re staying in place.